 Ko Samui is undoubtedly the best starting point for a sailing trip around the Samui archipelago.

-Charter a yacht at Phuket with Zizoo, and enjoy exploring Thailand’s largest island.
+Go on a sailing holiday in Phuket with Zizoo, and enjoy exploring Thailand’s largest island.
 It’s a seaside paradise with a huge variety of excellent beaches to explore, as well as a range of water sports and historical sights to experience.
-If chartering a yacht in Phuket, it is suggested to stick to the eastern side of the island to enjoy the best sailing routes.
+During your sailing holiday in Phuket, it is suggested to stick to the eastern side of the island to enjoy the best sailing routes.
 You can head to Phang Nga Bay, then to Ko Lanta and the Phi Phi Islands, and later explore the stunning Similans.

 Near Chalong Bay, which is Phuket’s main port, is Coconut Island, with some of the area’s quietest beaches.
 For a livelier experience, Patong is one of the world's premier party destinations.
 Sailing holidays in Thailand allow you to experience the many wonders that the country has to offer and give you more opportunities to explore the islands at your own pace.